msabramo/kallithea/docs/setup.rst

         Plain non encrypted connection

     LDAPS connection
-        Enable ldaps connection.
+        Enable LDAPS connections.
 It will likely require `Port`_ to be set to a different value (standard LDAPS port is 636).
 When LDAPS is enabled then `Certificate Checks`_ is required.